-This document gives a brief overview on the progress in Climate 100 project for the period from January 1, 2010 to June 30, 2010.
+This document gives a brief overview on the technical progress in Climate100 project for the period of Year One from October 1, 2009 to September 30, 2010.

 2. The Earth System Grid (ESG) Use Cases and Expectations from 100-Gbps System